Johnpc123/impressions/README.md

 # Impressions

 ## My B.Sc.
-(App.Sc.) software engineering research project was a study of cryptography.
+(App.Sc.) research project was a study of cryptography.

 This script demonstrates the mechanics of one way hashing and symmetric encryption.